hutchgrant/wc-markdown-loader/readme.md

 ### Custom Style

 If you want to set a global custom style to use for your markdown components, you can do so from your webpack config.
 Keep in mind that this is relative to the working directory.
 You may need to use a `path.join(__dirname, 'mypath/mypath.css')`.
-The example below demonstrates a highlight.js theme from `node_modules/hightlight.js/styles/`.
+The example below demonstrates a prismjs theme from `node_modules/prismjs/themes/prism-tomorrow.css`.

 *webpack.config.js*
 ```js